eaprelsky/infodynamics/book/07_ohms_law_for_ideas.md

 Most importantly, understanding the electrical nature of human cognition provides individuals with tools for consciously optimizing their own information processing systems.
 By recognizing their cognitive impedance characteristics—resistance patterns, inductance behaviors, capacitance limitations—people can design learning strategies, communication approaches, and work environments that maximize their intellectual effectiveness.

-The journey from that initial insight during ushū practice to the complete mathematical theory has revealed something extraordinary: human consciousness operates according to fundamental physical laws that can be measured, predicted, and optimized.
-We are not just biological machines or purely spiritual beings, but sophisticated information processing circuits whose performance characteristics follow the same elegant mathematics that governs all electrical phenomena.
+The journey from that initial insight about systems thinking to the complete mathematical theory has revealed something remarkable: human consciousness operates according to fundamental physical laws that can be measured, predicted, and optimized.
+We are not just biological machines or purely spiritual beings, but sophisticated electrical information processing systems following the same mathematical principles that govern electronic circuits.

 This understanding transforms not only how we approach education, communication, and knowledge management, but also how we understand the nature of mind itself.
 Consciousness emerges from the complex electrical dynamics of information flow through cognitive circuits of remarkable sophistication and beauty.